 Reason 3: SEO Builds Trust

 Expertise refers to how you can position yourself as an expert in your space.
 You can do this through things like content and backlinks, earning links towards your content, and being able to prove your knowledge in a certain area.
-If you have well-developed content on your site and credible, trustworthy people talking about your expertise, then you’ve earned Google’s trust and, therefore most likely, have earned your customer’s trust as well.
-Because if they are looking for that local veterinarian or that local age fat company and they go and see, Oh my gosh, they have a whole archive of blog posts and a resource center answering my questions and giving me value, well then they’re an expert at what they do and I can put my trust in them and make a purchase from them.
+If you have well-developed content on your site and credible, trustworthy people talking about your expertise, then you’ve earned Google’s trust.
+Therefore most likely, have earned your customer’s trust as well.
+Because if they are looking for that local veterinarian or that local HVAC company and they go and see, Oh my gosh, they have a whole archive of blog posts and a resource center answering my questions and giving me value.
+Well then they’re an expert at what they do and I can put my trust in them and make a purchase from them.

 Authority means that you are well respected in your field.
 So if you have those trust signals pointing back to your website, things like testimonials, directory listings, backlinks, things that will go and prove your authority, that you not only are an expert at what you do, you are who you say you are, you are authoritative in your space.
 You are a go-to person whenever it comes to your industry.